 The goal of YAQU PACHA is to provide the best possible care for the animals by providing all the necessary equipment, such as tanks and filter systems, transport boxes, milk, medications and more.

-Here you can help us with your targeted animal protection donations and support us.
+Here you can help us with our WISH LIST with your targeted animal welfare donations.